Revisiting and Generalizing the Dual Iteration for Static and Robust Output-Feedback Synthesis

-Its robust energy gain is the infimal $\ga > 0$ such that the above inequality is satisfied. \end{itemize} \end{definition} As we are dealing with arbitrarily time-varying uncertainties, we work with the following analysis result from \cite{Sch01} that is based on the full block S-procedure.
+The infimum of all such values $\ga > 0$ is the system's robust energy gain. \end{definition} As we are facing arbitrarily time-varying uncertainties, we employ the following consequence of the analysis result from \cite{Sch01} that relies on the full block S-procedure.
 It can also be viewed as a special case of the IQC result in \cite{MegRan97} with a static multiplier.